dmitrii-khromov/GCP-project/README.md

 While deploying the service, terraform is used to create some resources on GCP.

+How to deploy:
+1. Prerequisites.
+The deployment routine assumes that you have a GCP project and a service account created and a key file for that account downloaded.
+2. Clone the project from the git repo.
+3. Change placeholders (text in <...>) in a terraform file var.tf and in deploy.bat with appropriate values (GCP project id and relative path to a service account key file).
+4. Create and add file env_variables.yaml to the server folder of the project.
+This file should store sensitive data passed to deployed server via environment variables.
+The file content should look like:
+    env_variables:
+        JWT_SECRET: '<.secret to use for token generation.>'
+        MONGO_DB_PATH: '<.mongoDB Atlas connection string.>'
+5. Run deploy.bat in gcloud console.

 The project uses the following technologies:
 1. JavaScript
 2. Node.js